-- What conditions support social distancing in offices, café/restaurants & retail? - 2.
+- 1. What conditions support social distancing in offices, café/restaurants & retail? - 2.
 What behaviors can you encourage to reduce close personal contact? - 3.
 How can you help slow the spread of respiratory infections?

-Conditions that can support social distancing in offices, cafes, restaurants and retail outlets and start times
+Conditions that can support social distancing in offices, cafes, restaurants and retail outlets

-Staggered breaks, work days Space seats 6 feet apart Remove furniture if needed
+Reduce number of people Staggered breaks, work days and start times Space seats 6 feet apart Remove furniture if needed